the-dise/Mir-Pay-Wallet/README.md

 ## Usage

-- Open Mir Pay Companion on your Wear OS device.
+- Open Mir Pay Wallet on your Wear OS device.
 - Perform Mir Pay transactions without the screen turning off.
 - After the timer expires, the application will be automatically closed

 ## Contributing

-If you encounter any issues or have suggestions for improvement, please feel free to open an [issue](https://github.com/the-dise/Mir-Pay-Companion/issues) or submit a [pull request](https://github.com/the-dise/Mir-Pay-Companion/pulls).
+If you encounter any issues or have suggestions for improvement, please feel free to open an [issue](https://github.com/the-dise/Mir-Pay-Wallet/issues) or submit a [pull request](https://github.com/the-dise/Mir-Pay-Wallet/pulls).

 ## License

-Mir Pay Companion is licensed under the [GPL-3.0 License](https://github.com/the-dise/Mir-Pay-Companion/blob/main/LICENSE).
+Mir Pay Wallet is licensed under the [GPL-3.0 License](https://github.com/the-dise/Mir-Pay-Wallet/blob/main/LICENSE).

 ## Acknowledgments